-The papillon is the Christy Turlington of the dog world.
-In both cases, the first thing you're liable to notice are their stunning good looks and elegant demeanor.
-However, just as Ms. Turlington carries degrees in Comparative Religion and Eastern Philosophy, the papillon's pretty head houses a keen mind, consistently ranking it among the 10 smartest breeds in the world.
+The papillon is the Christy Turlington of the dog world; the first thing you're liable to notice are their stunning good looks and elegant demeanor.
+And just as Ms. Turlington carries degrees in Comparative Religion and Eastern Philosophy, the papillon's head houses a keen mind, consistently ranking her among the smartest dog breeds in the world.

-The most striking feature on the papillon is their ears.
-Naturally large in size and standing upright, the papillon's ears are covered in long, feathered hair that frames their faces in big fans that look like butterfly wings.
-A less common version is born with pendant ears and commonly referred to as phaléne (French for moth), but the dogs are otherwise identical, often come from the same litter, and are considered the same breed.
+The most striking feature on the papillon is her ears.
+Naturally large in size and standing upright, they are covered in long, feathered hair that frames her face in big fans that look like butterfly wings.
+A less-common version is born with pendant ears (also called "drop ears") and commonly referred to as phaléne (French for "moth").
+But the dogs are otherwise identical, often come from the same litter, and are considered the same breed.

-Ideal companion dogs, papillons are more than happy to spend time as a lap dog or couch potato alongside their human companions.
-They are spaniels with active little motors but, due to their exceedingly small size, most of their exercise needs can be met simply with some indoor play, or a little time fetching a small toy across the room.
+Ideal companion dogs, papillons are more than happy to spend time as a lapdog or couch potato alongside their human companions.
+They are spaniels with active little motors but, due to their exceedingly small size, most of their exercise needs can be met simply with some indoor play, like a little time fetching a small toy across the room.

 "Basic obedience training and basic socialization is one of the best things you can do," says Michelle Beck, DVM, CCRT, CVA-Veterinarian, with the Backlund Animal Clinic in Omaha, Neb.
 "Kennel training is so important, especially with puppies.
 The kennel is not a place for punishment, it's for security.
 So working with them if they don't immediately go into the kennel, to see it as a safe spot.
 Building up that familiarity with the kennel so they don't get upset when you walk away."

-Papillons are incredibly smart dogs and can learn basic commands and tricks quickly.
-Their keen minds coupled with their athletic desires also make them excellent choices for agility or rally coursework and obedience competitions.
-Whatever you choose, it will be important to give your little butterfly dog something to do on a regular basis, because their active minds can get bored if they're not exercised daily, and that can result in an overly vocal dog or one who will begin eschewing his potty training.
+Whatever activity you choose, it will be important to give your little butterfly dog something to do on a regular basis.
+Their active minds can get bored if they're not exercised daily—and that boredom can result in an overly vocal dog or one who will begin eschewing his potty training.
 Giving her interactive toys and puzzle feeders can help keep her from getting bored, too!

 Compact, bright, and highly adaptable, the papillon is a great companion for just about any setting.
 They are gentle and friendly enough to be good companions for seniors, they are small enough to make apartment living a breeze, and they are smart and affable enough to get along with other animals.

-If you happen to have a fenced back yard, they'll love to go out for a romp whenever you let them.
-As spaniels, they're natural hunters, so they'll love giving any local squirrels or birds a stern talking to if they wander into the papillon's territory.
+If you happen to have a fenced back yard, she'll love to go out for a romp whenever you let her.
+True to her spaniel instincts, she'll love giving any local squirrels or birds a stern talking to if they wander into her territory.

 While papillons can make excellent family dogs, great care should be taken around very small children.
-Papillons are tougher than they look, but they are still very small boned dogs and can easily be hurt by children playing too rough.
+Papillons are hardier than they look, but they are still very small-boned dogs and can easily be hurt by children playing too rough.
 As with any dog breed, always supervise puppy playtime and teach any small kiddo how to properly interact with pets.

 Similarly, papillons have no idea how small they are.
-This lack of self-awareness, coupled with their naturally daring nature, means care must be taken to keep them from jumping from places that are too high for them.
-They should also be watched carefully when around much larger animals, as papillons will not hesitate to engage with dogs three times their size as if they were equals—and they might accidentally be stepped on!
+This lack of self-awareness, coupled with their naturally daring nature, means care must be taken to keep them from jumping from places that are too high.
+They should also be watched carefully when around much larger animals, as papillons will not hesitate to play with dogs three times their size as if they were equals—and they might accidentally be stepped on!

 Despite all that long, flowing hair, papillons are surprisingly low-maintenance when it comes to grooming.
-She doesn't shed much, so brushing her once or twice a week, and paying special attention to their hind legs and undercarriage to prevent matting, is about all they'll require.
-A bath can happen every three months or so, as needed.
-You'll want to keep an eye on their claw length, especially their dewclaws, as they can curl around and pierce her leg.
+She doesn't shed much, so brushing her once or twice a week (paying special attention to her hind legs and undercarriage to prevent matting) is about all she'll require.
+Bathe her every three months or so, as needed.
+You'll want to keep an eye on her nail length, especially her dewclaws, as they can curl around and pierce her leg.
 Keep them trimmed short, and use this time to clean her ears, too.

-Once again, the biggest health concern for the average papillon is going to be the daily task of saving it from itself.
+Once again, the biggest health concern for the average papillon is going to be the daily task of saving her from herself.
 We can't stress this enough: teensy dog, GIANT spirit—she could easily hurt herself by being too confident about a big jump.

-One of the oldest breeds of toy spaniels, the papillon started appearing in works of art around the 1500s.
+One of the oldest breeds of toy spaniels, the papillon started appearing in works of art around the 1500s, according to the PCA.
 Rubens, Rembrandt, Goya, and Toulouse-Lautrec are just a few of the artists who have immortalized the tiny papillon on canvas.

-Their small size and refined, elegant appearance made them a favorite of royalty, with perhaps the most famous example being Thisbe, the papillon owned by Marie Antoinette, who sat outside her cell while she awaited her fate and whom (or so the story goes), the doomed queen even carried in her arms to the guillotine.
+Their small size and refined, elegant appearance made papillons a favorite of royalty, with perhaps the most famous example being Thisbe, the papillon owned by Marie Antoinette, who sat outside her cell while she awaited her fate and whom (or so the story goes).

-For the first several hundred years of their existence, the breed-originally referred to as the epagneul nain Continental, or continental toy spaniel-featured drop ears almost exclusively.
-It wasn't until the 19th century that pups with the raised ears began being more selectively bred, and the massive popularity of those dogs resulted in the name change (though the dog is still referred to as the epagneul nain Continental in most non-English speaking countries).
+For the first several hundred years of their existence, the breed—originally referred to as the epagneul nain Continental, or "continental toy spaniel"—featured drop ears almost exclusively.
+It wasn't until the 19th century that pups with the raised ears began being more selectively bred, according to the PCA.
+The massive popularity of this new, raised-ear dog resulted in the butterfly-inspired name change (though the dog is still referred to as the epagneul nain Continental in most non-English speaking countries).

 - Christina Aguilera has a papillon named Chewy.
 Her other papillon, Stinky, died in 2018.